Tag: morhardt

 Darryl H. Morhardt

 Darryl Morhardt was born on October 23, 1962, as the oldest of his siblings.
-As a 1980 graduate of The Gilbert School in Winsted, Connecticut, Morhardt was a standout catcher and utility man.
+In 1980 he graduated from The Gilbert School where he was a catcher and a utility man.
 He was also a top basketball player for Manchester Community College in 1982.
-Morhardt went on to play college baseball at Coastal Carolina University for three years.
-Upon graduation he signed a contract with the Atlanta Braves and enjoyed an undistinguished professional career.
+Darryl went on to play college baseball at Coastal Carolina University for three years.
+Then he signed a contract with the Atlanta Braves to begin a short professional career.

 Darryl Morhardt, Catcher, The Gilbert School, 1983.

-Darryl Morhardt featured in the Baltimore Sun for collecting baseball equipment for U.S. Troops in Iraq, 2007.
+Darryl Morhardt featured in the Baltimore Sun collecting baseball equipment for U.S. Troops in Iraq, 2007.

 Darryl Morhardt (left), Head Coach, Holyoke Blue Sox, NECBL, 2009.

 Darryl Morhardt is an unsung hero of amateur baseball.
-For a span of nearly 40 years, Morhardt has competed in summer leagues throughout Connecticut and nationally.
-He played his first Greater Hartford Twilight Baseball League season for Middletown’s Bordiere Travel team in 1982.
-He returned to the league in 1991 to join the Society for Savings team led by Manager Tom Abbruzzese.
-At catcher, pitcher and first base, Morhardt suited up for Abbruzzese’s bankers franchise until 2007 and captured five leagues titles with People’s United Bank.
+For a span of about 40 years, he competed in summer leagues throughout Connecticut and nationally.
+He played his first GHTBL season for Middletown’s Bordiere Travel team in 1982.
+He returned to the twi-loop in 1991 to join the Society for Savings team led by Manager Tom Abbruzzese.
+At catcher, pitcher and first base, Darryl suited up for Abbruzzese’s bankers franchise until 2007 and captured a total of five leagues titles with People’s United Bank.

 2000 People’s United Bank